kriss3/dotNetPlaygound/README.md

 Frequent development of verity of dotNet concepts.
 Focus on C# 101 including practicing new concepts but not limited to algorithms, data structures, core dotNet ideas.
+Adding a new project.
+Experimenting with Service Worker.
+The simple project will monitor website (google) health status.
+It will run on period and report status to the console and a log file.

 ## Change Log:
 04/15 Added a new project: playing with lambda.
 I wanted to have a playground for extension methods with some twists to it.